Bobby Caldwell: Career

-Caldwell was a member of a Miami band called Katmandu who wrote much of their material while also performing traditional standards.
-Caldwell played multiple instruments and sang.
-At 17, he worked with the band in Las Vegas, then moved to Los Angeles.
+In the late 1960s when based in Miami, Caldwell formed the group Katmandu alongside keyboardist Norman "Norm" Harris (who would later found Norman's Rare Guitars), guitarist Bob Jabo, and drummer Kenny Zale.
+While performing blues rock and R&B at Miami clubs and recording at Criteria Studios, the young band caught the attention of rock and roll pioneer Little Richard.
+Managed by Little Richard and his brother Peyton Penniman, the band was convinced to relocate to Los Angeles, California, to chase a major record deal, releasing a self-titled album on Mainstream Records in 1971.

+Following the move to California, Katmandu dissolved.
+Caldwell remained in Los Angeles, working as a rhythm guitarist for Little Richard's backing band before launching his solo career.
+Throughout the mid-to-late 1970s, Caldwell maintained a close musical relationship with his former bandmate Norm Harris.
+While Harris worked by day building his vintage guitar business, Caldwell occasionally joined Harris's Los Angeles-based blues group, the Angel City Rhythm Band (which also featured guitarist Rick Vito), participating in local jams and backing up legendary visiting blues artists like Albert Collins.

-Caldwell got his first career break as a rhythm guitarist for Little Richard in the early 1970s.
-Caldwell and his band eventually left Little Richard, and Caldwell went solo.
-By 1977, he had spent six years in Los Angeles playing in different bar bands and trying to get a record deal.
-Caldwell eventually signed with TK Records in Miami in 1978.
+He and his band eventually left Little Richard and Caldwell went solo.
+By 1977, Caldwell had spent six years in Los Angeles playing in different bar bands and trying to get a record deal.
+He eventually signed with TK Records in Miami in 1978.
 After songs for his first album were recorded, executives told Caldwell they enjoyed the album, but thought it was lacking a hit.
-Caldwell returned to the studio for two days and wrote "What You Won't Do for Love".
+He returned to the studio for two days and wrote "What You Won't Do for Love".
 TK was mainly an R&B label popular among African American listeners.
-Executives at the label wanted to conceal the fact that Caldwell was white, so they kept his face off the album cover.
-When he toured with Natalie Cole to support the album, most of the audience was black and many were surprised that Caldwell was white.
+Executives at the label wanted to conceal how Caldwell was white, so they kept his face off the album cover.
+When he toured with Natalie Cole to support the album, most of the audience was black and many were surprised to learn Caldwell was white.